tire2e/notebook-image-builder/README.md

         -h,                            Display help

         -b,  <string>   (required)     Sets the base image repository (with tag) to be used, including the self-hosted registry path, if any.
-If the base image is in a self-hosted or private registry, ensure you are logged in
+If the base image is in a self-hosted or private registry, ensure you are logged in to that registry to enable image pull

         -i,  <string>   (required)     Sets the name of the custom image repository being built.

         -t,  <string>                  Sets the tag for the custom image repository.
 Defaults to 'latest'

-        -r,  <string>                  Sets the registry.
-Required if your registry is private or self-hosted.
-Defaults to Dockerhub.
-For E2E Container Registry, you may use "e2e_cr" key

-        -P,                            Pushes the image repository to the specified registry
+        -P,                            Pushes the image repository to your E2E Container Registry

-        -u,  <string>                  Sets the username to the specified registry for login.
-Required if -P flag is set & you aren't logged in to the specified registry
+        -u,  <string>                  Sets the username to the E2E Container Registry for login.
+Required if -P flag is set & you aren't logged in to your E2E Container Registry

         -n                             Disables the notebook & notebook specific features
         ```